nokhodian/techNews/README.md

-<b>Technology NEWS on Saturday, August 29th, 2020</b> 📡📡📡
+<b>Technology NEWS on Sunday, August 30th, 2020</b> 📡📡📡

-👉5 Common Myths About Artificial Intelligence That Aren't True❗️<a href='https://techblock.club/?p=6891'> link</a>
+👉How to get Call of Duty: Black Ops Cold War beta codes today❗️<a href='https://techblock.club/?p=6911'> link</a>

-👉🏽Everything New From the Ratchet and Clank: Rift Apart Gamescom Gameplay❗️<a href='https://techblock.club/?p=6893'> link</a>
+👉🏽eBay down: Web server standing latest, DNS failing as well as solution unavailable error strikes❗️<a href='https://techblock.club/?p=6913'> link</a>

-👉🏿Open-World Adventure Genshin Impact Will Launch in September, PlayStation-Exclusive Bonuses Detailed❗️<a href='https://techblock.club/?p=6895'> link</a>
+👉🏿Hennessey Corvette C7 Roll Races Stock C8❗️<a href='https://techblock.club/?p=6915'> link</a>

-👉Fortnite: How to Plant a Seed For The Groot Awakening Challenge❗️<a href='https://techblock.club/?p=6897'> link</a>
+👉Kingdom Hearts 3: Best Things to Do After Beating The Game❗️<a href='https://techblock.club/?p=6917'> link</a>

-👉🏽Call of Duty: Black Ops Cold War Confirms Next-Gen Features PS5 and Xbox Series X Versions Will Have❗️<a href='https://techblock.club/?p=6899'> link</a>
+👉🏽Sony looking to release more first-party titles on PC❗️<a href='https://techblock.club/?p=6919'> link</a>

-👉🏿Modder crams Nintendo Wii into a handheld Game Boy Color❗️<a href='https://techblock.club/?p=6901'> link</a>
+👉🏿ZTE may beat Xiaomi with first under-display camera phone❗️<a href='https://techblock.club/?p=6921'> link</a>

-👉The Motorola Razr 2 is exposed: 5G and 48 megapixel camera❗️<a href='https://techblock.club/?p=6903'> link</a>
+👉Mass Effect Trilogy Remaster Currently Planned for October, but Could be Delayed – Rumour❗️<a href='https://techblock.club/?p=6923'> link</a>

-👉🏽This algorithm can detect abuse against women on Twitter❗️<a href='https://techblock.club/?p=6905'> link</a>
+👉🏽From Samsung Galaxy S20 Ultra to Redmi 9 Prime, these are the best smartphone cameras across every budget❗️<a href='https://techblock.club/?p=6925'> link</a>

-👉🏿The Wiiboy Color is one of the most ingenious console mods ever❗️<a href='https://techblock.club/?p=6907'> link</a>
+👉🏿Fortnite: Where to Emote as Thor on Mountaintop Ruins❗️<a href='https://techblock.club/?p=6927'> link</a>